-Are you looking for the best Open Source Home Automation platform?
+Are you trying to choose the best home automation platform for your needs?
 Then this page is for you.
 Today I want to compare three of the main platforms out there, OpenHab vs Home Assistant vs Domoticz.

 At the end of the post, you will have a clear picture of the best option for your particular requirements.

 The post will cover the main aspects that you need to think about when choosing a Home Automation platform.

 If you are new to the world of Home Automation you should probably check Five Steps to Start your Smart Home Project, it will help you understand the basic concepts of a home automation system before we dive into the details.